Veterinary Cancer Research

 In collaboration with clinics across North America we aim to improve diagnosis and treatment for dogs and humans with bladder cancer.

 We are very proud to be the first Canadian institution who is part of the Canine Bladder Cancer Consortium.
-We are paired with acaemics and clinics across North America, looking to improve treatment for bladder cancer in dogs and humans.
+We are paired with academics and clinics across North America, looking to improve treatment for bladder cancer in dogs and humans.

-Radiomic and miRNA prediction algorithm for outcomes associated with Urothelial Carcinoma (Pilot Phase)
+Radiomic & miRNA Prediction for Urothelial Carcinoma

 Oral Tumour Photogrammetry

-Use of Artificial Intelligence for Tumour Segmentation
+AI for Tumour Segmentation

 Tumour Banking